cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 I did weighted ensemble on four models.
 The LB score for individual models are 0.9427, 0.9416, 0.9401 and 0.9365, respectively.
 By carefully tuning the weights, I arrived at a LB score of 0.9453.

-In addition, combining my own best submission with public top-score submissions, I am able to achieve a Public LB score of around 0.9476, which leads to a top 5% position out of 800 teams.
+Further combining my own best submission with public top-score submissions, I am able to achieve a Public LB score of 0.9476, which leads to a top 5% position out of more than 800 teams.
+The following snapshot for the Public ranking is taken on May 6th.

 <center><img src="/images/final-blog/pub_lb.png" width="800px"> </center>

 ### Next steps

-- Metric learning: post process the prediction to further improve the model performance
+- Metric learning: post process the prediction to further improve the ranking on public leaderboard.

 - Transfer learning: using the trained model for other purposes such as predicting the state of a reddit post, which can be mainly categorized as upvote and downvote.